 Data privacy is discussed regularly at each Governing Body meeting and regularly reviewed by senior leaders within school.

-Ann will lead the teams in school, helping embed data privacy into operations whilst also monitoring activity on an ongoing basis.
+Gillian will lead the teams in school, helping embed data privacy into operations whilst also monitoring activity on an ongoing basis.
 Andrew will oversee this work and act as an auditor and critical friend.
 There will be regular training for all staff to ensure a deeper level of understanding, allowing them to identify any risks and stop them from happening.

 Data Mapping and Data Asset Register